aische/hwfi/docs/tool-use.md

 `lookupHistory`, `updateHistory`, and `unwindToCatch` (`src/LLM/Workflow/Utils.hs`) are all ordinary folds over the continuation.

+**Lesson for hwfi:** a reified loop *could* be serialized to the run dir so resume "reloads the stack and keeps going."
+But that is **not** how we plan to resume — §5.2 shows intra-step content-addressed caching lets us cheaply *replay* the loop instead, which is the required mechanism.
+Serialized state is only a later optimization to skip the re-walk.
+Two notes on the reference
-**Lesson for hwfi:** this is exactly what makes a *resumable* agent loop tractable (§5.2).
-If the machine state is serialized into the run dir, resume becomes "reload the stack and keep going" rather than "re-run the whole loop."
-Two caveats: (a) `llm-workflow` keeps the stack in memory only — it does not persist it — so this is architectural inspiration, not a solved persistence layer; (b) it relies on `unsafeCoerce` because its continuations are heterogeneously typed GADTs. hwfi is *better* positioned
+anyway: (a) `llm-workflow` keeps the stack in memory only — it does not persist it — so this is architectural inspiration, not a solved persistence layer; (b) it relies on `unsafeCoerce` because its continuations are heterogeneously typed GADTs. hwfi is *better* positioned should we ever
-here: hwfi values are dynamically typed `RValue` with a separate `Type`, so a continuation stack over `RValue` is homogeneous and can be serialized without `unsafeCoerce`.
+serialize: its values are dynamically typed `RValue` with a separate `Type`, so a continuation stack over `RValue` is homogeneous and serializable without `unsafeCoerce`.

 ### 3.5 First-class recoverable errors and dynamic workflows